3 Reasons To Be Bullish On Gold In 2021

 As a general rule, low interest rates are good for the gold price.
 The reasons are fairly simple.
 Gold offers no yield—and in fact incurs a very slight negative yield when storage costs are factored in.
 So low rates make other fixed income investment products and traditional "safe havens" like Treasury bonds less attractive relative to gold than they would otherwise be.

 Negative rates (often referred to as NIRP, or negative interest-rate policy) take this logic even further.
 The intended purpose of NIRP is to spur economic activity.
-Negative rates mean “the cost of money is cheap,” so to speak.
+Negative rates mean "the cost of money is cheap," so to speak.
 These policies encourage spending and discourage saving.

-Today we find NIRP employed in Japan and in much of Europe.
+Even more important to this discussion are real interest rates.
+The real rate of interest is simply the official interest rate minus the inflation rate.
 The Federal Reserve has reiterated its commitment not to raise interest rates until at least 2023.
 This all but ensures that gold prices will continue to rise.

 2. Inflation May Finally Rise